papanito/jsonresume-theme-papanito/README.md

 > Credits go to [jsonresume-theme-kendall](https://github.com/LinuxBozo/jsonresume-theme-kendall) which created the initial theme.
 I've just made some modifications to fit my needs

-A theme for JSONResume, that relies on Bootstrap and FontAwesome, added with some personal flair.
+A theme for JSONResume, that relies on [Bootstrap 5](https://getbootstrap.com/) and [FontAwesome 6](https://fontawesome.com), added with some personal flair.

+## About the theme

+The them focus on printing a PDF in A4:

+- primary page contains some sumamry (first glance)
+- second page forward shows work details, skills, etc.

 ## Usage